angular/material-start/README.md

 <span style="font-size:10px;">@see [tutorial_5.html](https://github.com/angular/material-start/blob/es6-tutorial/app/tutorial_5.html)<span>

+As mentioned above, first use `git checkout tutorial_4`.
 Here you will replace the hardcoded HTML with dynamic markup using Angular directives (eg ng-repeat) and `{{ }}` interpolation markup.

 * Use dynamic HTML that will be compiled and rendered by Angular